dinoboards/yellow-msx-series-for-rc2014/msx/README.md

 This local fork, also includes drivers specifically for RC2014, including:

 * An embedded floppy boot image, allowing the RC2014 to be booted diskless, without the need for any external storage
-* A driver for the [RC2014 Compact Flash module](https://www.tindie.com/products/semachthemonkey/compact-flash-module-for-cpm-rc2014-computer/)
+* A driver for the RC2014 Compact Flash Module - Spencer's Kits at [Z80Kits](https://z80kits.com/shop/compact-flash-module) and [Tindie](https://www.tindie.com/products/semachthemonkey/compact-flash-module-for-cpm-rc2014-computer)

 There are plans to add additional RC2014 hardware support, including Floppy drives, Serial and others.